Bachelor of Digital Screen with Honours

-- Gain industry contacts with collaborations and events on campus.
+- Opportunity to gain industry contacts with collaborations and events.

-- Graduates will find work as game developers, film and television producers, screenwriters, digital artists, creative directors, sound artists, animators, and more.
+- Graduates can find work as game developers, film and television producers, screenwriters, digital artists, creative directors, sound artists, animators, and more.

 Find out more about what you can do with a degree from UC.